josetilos/PASSION_WDM_planner/README.md

 Once these are installed and configured, the latest version available of the igraph package is needed to be installed, using install.packages(“igraph”,dependences=TRUE)

-Finally, the software tool is programmed in files:
+The software tool is programmed in files:
 - R_passion_tool2.R (main R code)
 - Passion_tool.Rmd (Rmarkdown file)